beverlyRoadGoose/ItunesSearch/README.md

 <!--[![GitHub version](https://badge.fury.io/gh/etherealt%2Fitunessearch.svg)](https://github.com/EtherealT/ItunesSearch/releases)-->

 ## About
 This is a Java wrapper for the [iTunes search api](https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/).
-As it's still in active development, only Podcast, Music & Movie searches are ready for use.
-In time, all iTunes media types would be covered.

 ## Usage
 **Adding the library to your project**